The Aloes Wild Coast Lodge

 **Gillie's on request are R200 per day extra over (client pays direct)

-River Boat Daily rate is reduced for long rentals periods too R600pday.(IE: entire booking period), or as agreed.
+Note; River Boat Daily rate is reduced for long rentals periods too R600pday.(IE: entire booking period), or as agreed.

 T&C's apply re Liabilities, Skippers license is necessary, and any damages that may occur to boat and motor are for Clients acct.